A Measure of Predictive Sharpness for Probabilistic Models: Analysis of Sharpness, Entropy, and Variance

 We begin by exploring the relationship between entropy and sharpness.
 Figure~\ref{fig:overlay1} illustrates how the two measures vary with respect to one another on the 2-simplex.

 When sharpness is overlaid on entropy, its minimum values occur for the flattest distributions consistent with the entropy constraint.
 For example, for entropy level set $H(P) \approx 0.9$, distributions with minimal sharpness include distributions such as $\{0.07,\ 0.46,\ 0.47\}$.
-Within the same entropy level set, sharpness increases as the distribution becomes more concentrated, with one outcome absorbing a disproportionate share of the mass (e.g., here, $\{0.11,\ 0.27,\ 0.62\}$).
-Similarly, when entropy is overlaid on sharpness level sets, entropy is lowest when the distribution balances mass between a subset of the outcomes---for sharpness level set $S(P) \approx 0.4$, which corresponds roughly to the previous entropy level set, again when two of the three probabilities are nearly equal (e.g., $\{0.48,\ 0.45,\ 0.07\}$).
-Within the same sharpness level set, entropy is maximized when the mass is distributed unevenly across the outcomes while still maintaining the sharpness constraint (e.g., $\{0.55,\ 0.29,\ 0.16\}$).
+Within the same entropy level set, sharpness increases as the distribution becomes increasingly exponential shaped (e.g., here, $\{0.11,\ 0.27,\ 0.62\}$).
+Similarly, when entropy is overlaid on sharpness level sets, entropy is lowest when the distribution balances mass equally between a subset of the outcomes---for sharpness level set $S(P) \approx 0.4$, which corresponds roughly to the previous entropy level set, again when two of the three probabilities are equal (e.g., $\{0.47,\ 0.47,\ 0.06\}$).
+Within the same sharpness level set, entropy is maximized by an exponential shape (e.g., $\{0.55,\ 0.29,\ 0.15\}$).